flimflam-austin/hugo-cms-test/content/quick_reads/20180802-18-08-01-preventative-botox/index.md

       What To Know
     _key: card-1-c2b01eef-66f7-448f-af91-e0dc370d8e61
   - order: 1
+    useCheckmark: false
     body: >-
-      > "The most promising aspect of our new approach is that **we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
+      > "The most promising aspect of our new approach is that**we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
 This could benefit chronic pain sufferers in many ways and also avoid the terrible consequences of continuous use of